Basic date and time types

 than b when a precedes b in time.
 If one comparand is naive and the other

-is raised if an order comparison is attempted.
+is aware, TypeError is raised if an order comparison is attempted.
 For equality

 comparisons, naive instances are never equal to aware instances.